 I was always good at maths and sciences and so engineering seemed to be a logical choice of career.
 A key influence on my career was Stephen Edwards, who was a lecturer on my Bath University course, as well as being the Senior Partner of Hoare Lea.
 I completed a placement at the firm in 1980 and joined permanently when I graduated in 1981.
 As a result, I’ve never actually had a job interview!
 Hopefully, I can see the rest of my career out without one now.

-I was elected Managing Partner of the firm in 2006 and have recently stepped down as a partner to take a part time role as Chairman, working alongside a new leadership team.
-Every day there’s a new challenge and I’m still excited by where the firm can go.
+I was elected Managing Partner of the firm in 2006 and stepped down as a partner in 2020 to take a role as Chairman, working alongside Justin and the new leadership team.
+Following the Tetra Tech acquisition, I will continue to work as a Consultant to assist with the transition.

 Engineering human experiences.

 When I was based in Birmingham, being able to walk around the city, point at buildings and say “we did that” was always a great feeling.
-There were so many projects I was involved with and I am proud to have helped change the landscape of the area.
+There were so many projects I was involved with, and I am proud to have helped change the cityscape.

 A defining moment.

-For me, my defining moment was when I was asked to take over as Managing Partner in Birmingham.
-I have now been at Hoare Lea for 40 years now and have never once considered leaving.
+For me, my defining moment was when, in 1990, I was asked to take over as Managing Partner in Birmingham.
+I have now been at Hoare Lea for 40 years now and never once considered moving elsewhere.
 Hoare Lea is a great place to work, full of great people to work with and great things to do.
+Every day there’s a new challenge and I’m still excited by where the firm can go.